the-power-of-trust/installer-script/detailed step-by-step instruction (OSX).md

 	`./start.sh`
 	`script /dev/null` — resolves annoying problem with the terminal

-1. Now at anytime under the user `pot` you can do:
+1. Now at anytime under the user `potrust` you can do:
-	>some commands work only if you are logged in as `pot` from the login screen, not with `su`
+	>some commands work only if you are logged in as `potrust` from the login screen, not with `su`

 	`~/start.sh`  — start node (it it was stopped)
 	`screen -r`   — check windows